 - Physical Contact: Indonesians are generally quite modest with regards to physical contact.
 While a pat on the shoulder can signify comfort or approval, physical affection is usually only shown between close friends and family.
 Practicing Muslims may be uncomfortable touching the opposite gender in any way unless they are a close friend or relative.
 Indonesian men generally do not touch older women in public at all aside from a handshake.

 - Eye Contact: It is expected that one diverts their eyes out of respect when speaking to someone older or of a higher social status.
-Indonesians tend to make direct eye contact with their peers, but still break the gaze quite frequently.
+Indonesians tend to make eye contact with their peers, but still break the gaze quite frequently.
 They may feel awkward holding prolonged eye contact and divert their eyes when speaking with Westerners, however people from the cities are generally more accustomed to it.

 - Hands: There is a separation of function of the hands in Indonesia, influenced by Islamic culture.
 The left hand is considered unclean and is used for the removal of dirt and cleaning.
 Therefore, it is not used for actions such as waving, eating or offering items.